 Seabrook real estate is some of the most expensive in Texas, although Seabrook house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seabrook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Seabrook isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Seabrook are a mix of both white- and blue-collar jobs.
 Overall, Seabrook is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Seabrook who work in management occupations (15.66%), office and administrative support (12.23%), and sales jobs (10.00%).
+There are especially a lot of people living in Seabrook who work in management occupations (15.70%), office and administrative support (12.02%), and sales jobs (9.23%).

 Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.